-Our "become a supplier process" requires potential suppliers to complete a pre-qualification which incorporates risk assessment of potential for corruption and breach of human rights.
-The nature of the services and country of operation are considered when determining the level of risk.
+Our "become a supplier process" requires potential suppliers to complete a pre-qualification which incorporates risk assessments of potential for corruption and breach of human rights.
+The nature of the services and country of operation are considered when determining risk level.

-All potential new suppliers are risk assessed and given a "high risk", "medium risk" or "low risk" score based on self-assessment on human rights.
-Suppliers with "high risk" are handled as non-conformances and followed up individually.
-Given the large number of suppliers (over 6,000), we have set priorities to screen the existing suppliers based on risk areas.
+All potential new suppliers are risk assessed and given a "high risk", or "low risk" score based on self-assessment on human rights.
+Suppliers with "high risk" are handled as nonconformances and followed up individually.
+Given the large number of suppliers (over 900 active suppliers), we have set priorities to screen the existing suppliers based on risk areas.